 - Wireless (Wi-Fi) – unless used with pre-approved P2PE device.

 - Smart phones, tablets, or any similar digital device – unless used with pre-approved P2PE device.

 - Any solution in which payment card data is entered by an MSU representative (employee, volunteer, etc.) on behalf of a customer/donor into an MSU-owned device connected to the Internet – unless used with pre-approved P2PE device.

 - MSU-owned device connected to the Internet that is offered to customers for the purpose of entering their own payment card data (e.g., kiosk).

 - Any application/solution/service/device that is not specifically validated as being PCI compliant.

-- Any other application/solution/service/device that has not been approved for general campus use by the MSU Controller’s Office or that is not listed in this document under Allowable Methods.
+- Any other application/solution/service/device that has not been approved for general campus use by the MSU Cashier’s Office or that is not listed in this document under Allowable Methods.

 eCommerce at MSU

 Manual of Business Procedures, Section 17